lengyijun/smartscp/Readme.md

 # Smartscp

-A wrapper of scp, auto skip git-ignored files
+A replacement of scp, but auto skip git-ignored files

+Based on sftp

 ## Usage
 ```